Rodica85/DISSERTATION-PROJECT-SCRUM-BOARD-CHECKLIST/README.md

 ## Notes
 This repository is intended for academic project management purposes.
 No personal participant data is stored in this repository.

+## Supervision and Log Book
+Project progress is supported through regular supervision meetings.
+A log book is maintained and updated jointly by the student and supervisor to record progress, feedback, and agreed actions throughout the project.